OSInside/dice/README.md

 which is used by dice to manage instances of virtual machines.
 In order to do that vagrant requires a base machine called a box which ships with all the required software to run an image build.
-As of today there are build boxes available for libvirt and virtualbox.
-This setup guide explains how to use the virtualbox based platform
+As of today there are build boxes available for docker, libvirt and virtualbox.
+This setup guide explains how to use the docker based platform

-VirtualBox is one out of some other virtualization frameworks supported by vagrant.
-Using VirtualBox together with vagrant is the most simple way to get started which is why this setup guide recommends it.
+[docker](https://www.docker.com) is one out of some other virtualization/container frameworks supported by vagrant.
 Basically dice supports all virtualization frameworks supported by vagrant.
-That means it's also possible to run a dice build in kvm using libvirt as well as VMware, containers with docker and more.
+That means it's also possible to run a dice build in kvm using libvirt as well as VMware, VirtualBox and more.
 For more information about these so called providers check out the vagrant documentation here:

   * https://docs.vagrantup.com/v2/providers/index.html

-In order to install vagrant, VirtualBox and the base box for running a build in a virtual system do the following:
+In order to install vagrant, docker and the base box for running a build in a virtual system do the following:

 ### Vagrant Virtual Worker System